Without Swarm Hosts

 How it works

-Install the Swarm Hosts agent on a Linux machine with Docker and let it register itself to your account.
+Install the Swarm Hosts agent on a supported Linux machine with Docker and let it register itself to your account.

 Pick a game, choose the host, set CPU and memory limits, choose a version, and launch from the browser.